 One or more species of sunfish populate virtually all warm water streams, ponds and lakes throughout Oregon, and around the world for that matter.
 They can survive in waters that provide their natural food source of minnows, insects, crustaceans and worms.
 Their competitive nature amongst themselves, for food, makes them relatively easy to catch.

 Bluegill Fishing Basics Video

 The core principles shown in this video will work for most sunfish, perch and other panfish.

 Panfish are prolific spawners and repopulate the waters as fast as they are harvested.
 A common problem with panfish fishing is that the waters are under-fished causing panfish to overpopulate.
 As a result they tend to stay small in size due to lack of food source.

-Panfish fishing information for other states.
+Sunfish information in other states.

 Learn the lifecycle of a panfish

 There is a host of panfish anglers can pursue.
 Visit the panfish fishing page for details on many of these sunfish you might encounter in Oregon fishing waters.
-The panfish fishing videos offer a first hand look a anglers catching panfish.